 Cons:

-As you can read in the other card descriptions, these companies are all happy to brag about the fact that they’re partnering with Transferwise for their foreign currency exchanges.
+As you can read in the other card descriptions, these companies are all happy to brag about the fact that they’re partnering with Wise for their foreign currency exchanges.

 But you can also get an account and card with the master of currency exchange!